 - 12. What happens if I fail to make alimony payments in Nevada?

-Under Nevada NRS 125.150, a court may award alimony to a wife or husband “as appears just and equitable.”1
+Under NRS 125.150, a court may award spousal support in Nevada to a wife or husband “as appears just and equitable.”1

-In deciding whether to award alimony, the court may consider the following factors:
+In deciding whether to award alimony and calculating alimony, the court may consider the following factors:

 - The financial condition of each spouse (spouse’s income),

-- The nature and value of the property owned by each spouse,
+- The nature and value of the respective property of each spouse,

 - The contribution of each spouse to the marriage’s community property,

 - The duration of the marriage,

-- The income, earning capacity, age, and health of both spouses,
+- The income, earning capacity, age, and health of each spouse,

 - The standard of living to which the spouses were accustomed during the marriage,

 - The career, before the marriage, of the spouse receiving alimony,